aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/number-settings/check-custom-number-format-when-setting-style-custom-property/_index.md

             }

             // Setting this property to true will make Aspose.Cells throw an exception
-            // when invalid custom number format is assigned to Style.custom property workbook.settings.checkCustomNumberFormat = true;
+            // when an invalid custom number format is assigned to the Style.custom property workbook.settings.checkCustomNumberFormat = true;

             // Access first worksheet
             const sheet = workbook.worksheets.get(0);

-            // Access cell A1 and put some number to it const cell = sheet.cells.get("A1");
+            // Access cell A1 and put some number into it const cell = sheet.cells.get("A1");
             cell.value = 2347;

             // Access cell's style and set its Style.custom property const style = cell.style;

-            // This line will throw exception if workbook.settings.checkCustomNumberFormat is set to true style.custom = "ggg @ fff"; // Invalid custom number format
+            // This line will throw an exception if workbook.settings.checkCustomNumberFormat is set to true style.custom = "ggg @ fff"; // Invalid custom number format

             // Saving the modified Excel file